Andrew Wylie (American football): Washington Commanders

 Wylie signed a three-year, $24 million contract with the Washington Commanders on March 16, 2023.
-He started at right tackle for 15 games and was inactive for the last two games in the 2023 regular season.
+He started at right tackle for 15 games and was inactive for the last two games of the regular season.
 He remained the starting right tackle and played in 14 games in the 2024 regular season, as well as, three postseason games.
 During the 2025 offseason, Wylie competed against Josh Conerly Jr. for the starting right tackle position.
 Before the 2025 season opener, the Commanders announced that Conerly would be the starting right tackle.
 Simultaneously, the Commanders announced that Wylie and Nick Allegretti would split the right guard duties as fill-ins for incumbent starter, Sam Cosmi, who was on the physically unable to perform (PUP) list to start the season.

+On March 3, 2026, Wylie signed a two-year, $7.5 contract extension to stay with the Commanders.